The ProBalance Dog Food Review: Tested & Evaluated 2023

 Are you looking to switch up your pup’s diet?
-Our experts have the ultimate ProBalance Dog Food review so you can make the right choice.
-Is this the brand for you?
+We teamed up with veterinarians, canine nutritionists, and devoted dog parents alike to form an independent panel of experts to research ProBalance's entire line of dog food.
+After months of testing and many, many empty dog food bowls later, our experts were able to compile this ultimate ProBalance Dog Food review so you can make the right choice.
+Is this the brand for you and your dog?
 Here’s what you should know.

 - Ingredients -Dry Chicken kibble recipe: Poultry Meal, Sorghum, Rice, Field Peas, Beef Tallow, Beet Pulp, Sunflower Oil, Salt, Vitamins & Minerals (Vitamins A, D3, E, K, C, B1, B2, Niacin, B5, B6, Folic Acid, Biotin, B12, Potassium, Magnesium, Zinc, Iron, Manganese, Copper, Iodine, Selenium), Flaxseed Oil, Choline Chloride, Chicory Root Inulin (Prebiotic), Fish Oil, DHA, Yeast Extract, L-Threonine, Lucerne Meal, Vegetable & Fruit Extracts (Tomato Powder, Spinach Powder, Pumpkin Powder + more.